microsoft/BotFramework-FunctionalTests/specs/TransciptTestRunner.md

 ## Phase 2 Page Object with a little graph
 ![Phase 2 Diagram](media/Phase2.png)

 In this phase we will enable known scenarios where a skill needs to call another skill.
+We should also add the ability to programatically test multi-turn conversations.
+We can probably use some of the work I did with Teams integration testing here.
 This will result in more complext testing scenarios, and a semi-connected graph.
 We will also light up the ability to do negative and error testing here.

 ## Phase 3 Graphs

 ![Phase 3 Diagram](media/Phase3.png)

 In this phase we will build the ability to write the test that's at the end of the summary.
 That's not to say there won't be specific tests that we will still test explicitly, but this will add our ability to do random regression testing without any meaingful additional cost.

 ## Contents <!-- omit in toc -->
 - [Phase 1](#phase-1-page-object)